 It’s great to know that in the city that never sleeps there are outdoor spaces where dogs are welcome, and where man and beast alike can take a walk, enjoy the scenery and get a big dose of fresh air.
 That’s good for everyone.
 Enjoy!

 Best In Show Daily is your guide to New York for Westminster week.
-If you’re looking for a restaurant near Piers 92/94, you’ll find a list of 50 right here.
+Just in case you have time for a play, we have some suggestions for you.
+If you’re looking for a restaurant near Piers 92/94, you’ll also find a list of 50 right here.